-Spending prolonged periods of time in front of either a laptop or desktop computer can take a toll on your body in a number of ways.
+Spending prolonged periods of time in front of a computer can take a toll on your body.
 Some workers report more frequent headaches, eye strain, even carpal tunnel-like symptoms from extended computer usage.
-More importantly, sitting for long stretches of time, using your computer can also cause lower back pain due to poor posture.
+More importantly, sitting for long stretches of time can also cause lower back pain due to poor posture.
 When you are in a seated position, your muscles and ligaments must work together to keep your torso upright.

-With proper posture, your back and neck muscles will not be put under undue strain and no pain or discomfort should result.
-However, when you sit in front of a computer, in a slouch, shoulders-forward position, your back and neck muscles will attempt to adjust.
+With proper posture, your back and neck muscles will not be put under undue strain.
+When you sit in front of a computer, slouching, your back and neck muscles will attempt to adjust.
 At first, sitting with this posture may seem more comfortable than sitting with an erect back, but, over time this slouched position can cause both neck and/or lower back pain.
 If this pain and misaligned posture is not corrected, it can lead to more severe pain and spinal misalignment that can cause discomfort in other parts of the body.